3rd person in custody over foiled plot targeting now-canceled Taylor Swift shows in Vienna

 Swift is also scheduled to perform at London’s Wembley stadium in five concerts between Aug.
 15 and 20 to close the European leg of her record-setting Eras Tour.

 London Mayor Sadiq Khan said that while he understood Vienna’s reasons for canceling, “We’re going to carry on.”
-Khan said the capital’s authorities were prepared for shows there following lessons learned from a 2017 attack at an Ariana Grande concert in Manchester, England, that killed 22 people.
+Khan said the capital’s authorities were prepared for shows there following lessons learned from a 2017 attack by a suicide bomber at an Ariana Grande concert in Manchester, England, that killed 22 people.

-A suicide bomber had set up a knapsack with explosives in Manchester Arena.
-The bomb detonated at the end of Grande’s concert as thousands of young fans were leaving.

 Last month, an attacker in England killed three girls and wounded 10 people in a knife attack during a Taylor Swift-themed dance and yoga class.
 Swift at the time said she was ‘’completely in shock’’ over the violence.